 Instant Bank Pay: Everything partners need to know

 Give your users a better way to collect instantly-authorised, one-off payments.
-Standalone, or simultaneously with a bank debit mandate setup.
+Standalone, or simultaneously with a Direct Debit mandate setup.

 A better way to collect one-off payments